Arianna Bunnell

 Computer Science PhD Student

-I am studying for a Ph.D. in Computer Science in the Department of Information and Computer Sciences at the University of Hawaii at Manoa.
-My research interests are in deep learning for breast imaging, specifically in breast ultrasound.
+I am a Ph.D. candidate (ABD as of November 2025) in Computer Science in the Department of Information and Computer Sciences at the University of Hawaii at Manoa.
+My research interests are in interpretable deep learning for physician users.
 I'm also passionate about the study of healthcare AI ethics, particularly under feminist and intersectional frameworks.

 Papers